alvi83252-dot/The-CRUDs---HackSussex/README.md

 # Hackathon Track Fit Summary

-BinFinder is especially relevant for the following tracks:
+BinBuddy is especially relevant for the following tracks:
 •	Best Use of Gemini API – because Gemini powers the project’s core image-validation and reasoning layer rather than being added only for presentation
 •	Best Use of Auth0 – because secure identity, protected API access, and trusted user-linked reporting are central to the product’s contribution model
 •	CXI+AI / Design to Delivery Accelerator – because the project combines thoughtful user experience with AI-assisted processing and a clear path from user action to delivered operational value